Nicholas Kristof: Oregon gubernatorial campaign

 "I love journalism, but I also love my home state.
 I keep thinking of Theodore Roosevelt's dictum: 'It is not the critic who counts, not the man who points out how the strong man stumbles,' he said.
 'The credit belongs to the man who is actually in the arena.'"

-On January 6, 2022, Shemia Fagan, the Oregon Secretary of State, announced that Kristof was ineligible to run as he was judged not to have met the state's residency requirements.
-Kristof challenged the decision in court and on February 17, the Oregon Supreme Court upheld the Secretary of State's ruling.
+On January 6, 2022, Shemia Fagan, the Oregon Secretary of State, announced that Kristof was ineligible to run as he did not meet the state's residency requirements.
+Kristof challenged the decision in court but on February 17, the Oregon Supreme Court upheld the Secretary of State's ruling.

-On August 1, 2022, Kristof and The New York Times announced that he would be returning to his job as a columnist for the newspaper.
+On August 1, 2022, Kristof and The New York Times announced that he would return to his job as a columnist.
 His first new column since returning to the paper was published on November 16, 2022.